How to Block Disposable Email Addresses: The Email Marketer's Guide

 The general rule is to keep your bounce rate below 2%.
 Your bounce rate will climb rapidly if your email list contains invalid or fake emails.

 Every email domain has a reputation.
-This sender score is a number that illustrates your emailing behaviors and habits to other internet service providers (ISP).
+This sender scoreⓘ is a number that illustrates your emailing behaviors and habits to other internet service providers (ISP).
 A high score indicates a trusted sender, whereas low scores indicate spammers.

-Factors like your bounce rate and email list health directly impact your sender score.
-If you’re emailing disposable addresses, your bounce rate climbs, and your reputation suffers.
-You’ll start noticing more bounces and spam placements as ISPs are less likely to trust you.
+Factors like your bounce rate and email list health directly impact your sender scoreⓘ.
+If you're emailing disposable addresses, your bounce rate climbs, and your reputation suffers.
+You'll start noticing more bounces and spam placements as ISPs are less likely to trust you.

 The only way to block disposable email addresses is to identify them before you publish your email campaign.
 There will always be others that use fake emails, so it's up to you to take pre-emptive action.

-Disposable emails fall under the “do not mail” category as they are exclusively harmful.
-You’ll be able to check the sub-status of the result to see precisely how many people use burner accounts when registering on your forms.
+Disposable emailsⓘ fall under the "do not mail" category as they are exclusively harmful.
+You'll be able to check the sub-status of the result to see precisely how many people use burner accounts when registering on your forms.

 The API is a tool you can install anywhere on your favorite platforms, websites, landing pages and anywhere else you collect email leads.
 Here's how it works: